aggregat4/dendriform/JOURNAL.md

 ## 28.3.2018

 Tested undo a bit and fixed a bug with splitting nodes.
 Cleaned up code and removed unused code.
 Merged direct-dom branch into master.

+## 20.4.2018

+First round of prettyfication, did some general spacing and sizing stuff, especially reducing the max-width of the tree so it remains readable.
+Otherwise looked and compared to workflowy and Dynalist for certain aspects.
+This is ok for now I think.